 (C1.1) Is there board-level oversight of climate-related issues within your organization?
+Yes

-(C1.1a) Identify the position(s) of the individual(s) on the board with responsibility for climate-related issues.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climaterelated issues.

-Position of individual(s) Please explain Board/Executive board Climate-related issues are a material concern for Telenor.
-Reflecting this relevance, oversight is with the Sustainability and Compliance Committee of the Board of Directors.
+Position of Please explain individual(s) Board-level Climate-related issues are a material concern for Telenor.
+Reflecting this relevance, oversight is with the Sustainability and Compliance Committee of committee the Board of Directors.
 The Committee supports the Board of Directors in fulfilling the Board's responsibilities with respect to sustainability and compliance issues; specifically it addresses issues related to climate and environment, human rights, labour standards and anti-corruption.